-What Exactly Is A Rescue Dog?
+What Is A Rescue Dog?

 Rescue is the best breed 💕

-Do you *literally* rescue a dog in real-time like some sort of superhero?
+Do you *literally* rescue a dog in real time like some sort of superhero?

 Well — sort of!
 But it usually doesn’t look as cool and glamorous.

-What’s a rescue dog?
+What exactly is a rescue dog?

 Unlike buying a dog from a dog store or breeder — which costs way more money and contributes to dog overpopulation — rescuing means you’re adopting a dog in need and literally saving a life (or rather two lives, since you’re also opening up a spot at that rescue for a new dog to be saved).